Visa policy of Russia: Holders of ordinary passports

-Citizens of the 18 countries could apply an e-Visa to visit to regions in the Far Eastern Federal District.

-Citizens of 54 countries could apply for single-entry business, humanitarian and tourist visas to visit the Kaliningrad region.

 Visa-exempt countries

-Holders of ordinary passports of the following countries and territories may enter Russia without a visa for the time periods specified below.
+Citizens of the following countries and territories may enter Russia without a visa for stays up to the duration listed below.

 Citizens who are exempt from obtaining a visa must obtain an Electronic Travel Authorization with a QR code from the Gosuslugi mobile app.

-Resetting the allowed period by leaving and re-entering the country is prohibited.
+They may not reset the allowed period of stay by leaving and re-entering the country.

-Foreign citizens from visa-exempt countries may only stay 90 days within any 1 calendar year period, unless otherwise stipulated by an international agreement or Russian legislation.
+Countries whose citizens are visa-exempt may only stay for up to 90 days within a calendar year (unless otherwise stipulated by an international agreement or Russian legislation).